bjoernszero/ansible-exchange-dc/README.md

 Exchange Server 2019 ISO

 - Download the Iso Image from Microsoft and copy to ./iso/
-- Adjust the path to the downloaded the ISO image in ./ansible/vars/vars.yml
+- Adjust the path to the downloaded ISO image in ./ansible/vars/vars.yml

 ## 2. Create the domain controller